Eman8618/ImageProcessingAPI-Project1/Readme.md

 # This project is created according the structures that given on te track
 # The main function here are:
-resizing image using sharp  after determine the width & height & image name with url then show the image on the browser after reloading the specification again that happened after check if the image is available on the OrSImage folder Also , If the image is resized before then it will be shown directly without repeating the resizing otherwise messages will be appeared that missing input on console
+resizing image using sharp  after determine the width & height & image name with url then show the image on the browser after reloading the specification again.
+All of that happened after check if the image is available on the OrSImage folder Also , If the image is resized before then it will be shown directly without repeating the resizing otherwise messages will be appeared that missing input on console
 ## Start & build & test Scripts  using certain commands